Victorian Greenhouse; Top Victorian Greenhouses

-Steep roof: A steep roof at an angle of 45 degrees helps with the transmission of light and more importantly, gives the greenhouse that extra bit of height.
-Specimen plants such as peach trees or banana plants love the additional room both for physical and environmental reasons.
-The greater height allows for supplemental air inside the space, thus resulting in a more natural and stable atmosphere within the greenhouse.
+- Steep roof: A steep roof at an angle of 45 degrees helps with transmitting light and, more importantly, gives the greenhouse that extra bit of height.
+Specimen plants such as peach trees or banana plants love the additional room for physical and environmental reasons.
+The greater size allows for supplemental air inside the space, thus resulting in a more natural and stable atmosphere within the greenhouse.

-Built to last: Victorian greenhouses are built to be strong and permanent, and to resist high winds and snowfall all year round.
+- Built to last: Victorian greenhouses are made to be strong and permanent and to resist high winds and snowfall all year round.

-Glass and Polycarbonate: There are multiple options to choose from between glass and polycarbonate Victorian greenhouses.
+- Glass and Polycarbonate: There are multiple options between glass and polycarbonate Victorian greenhouses.